zannloo/tp/docs/DeveloperGuide.md

       via `GroupChildOperation::checkIfAllChildrenHaveTask` method.
 5. If all checks out, the command would create a new deadline instance and add the deadline to all student that do not already have the aforementioned task.
 This is done through getting a `GroupChildOperation` facade class from the `Model::groupChildOperation` method.
-The tasks is then added through the `GroupChildOperation::addTaskToAllStudent` method.
+The tasks are then added through the `GroupChildOperation::addTaskToAllStudent` method.
 For each student, the method would check if the task is already present, if not it would add the task.
 6. It should look something like this.